ranon-rat/simpleChatInGo/README.md

 $ docker compose up
 ```
 ## contributors

-a lot of thanks for the help of [ark](https://github.com/RodrigoAlanisWeb)
+thanks to [ark](https://github.com/RodrigoAlanisWeb) for doing the frontend
 ## how it looks
 The homepage